cryptolets/cryptolets/README.md

 ### The testbench

 - `kernels/<level>/<name>/<name>_tb.cpp` drives `CCS_DESIGN`
-- `gen_samples.py` writes the samples and the golden outputs
+- `gen_samples.py` writes the samples and the golden outputs for the kernel
+- Golden outputs come from `reference/`, a Python library of the same arithmetic: fields, curves, coordinates and reduction
 - The same testbench checks the C++, the RTL and the gate netlist

 ## Authors